owncloud/ocis/ocis/deployment/ocis_individual_services.md

 The docker stack consists of at least 24 containers.
 One of them is Traefik, a proxy which is terminating ssl and forwards the requests to oCIS in the internal docker network.

 The other containers are oCIS extensions, running each one in a separate container.
-In this example oCIS uses its internal IDP [LibreGraph Connect]({{< ref "../../extensions/idp" >}}) and the [oCIS storage driver]({{< ref "../../extensions/storage/storagedrivers" >}}).
+In this example, oCIS uses its internal IDP [LibreGraph Connect]({{< ref "../../extensions/idp" >}}) and the [oCIS storage driver]({{< ref "../storage/storagedrivers" >}}).
 You also can start more than one container of each service by setting `OCIS_SCALE` to a number greater than 1.
 Currently this won't scale all services, but we are working on making all service easily scalable.

 ## Server Deployment